 As temple hopping tops the highlights of most Cambodia tours and Myanmar trips, I should mention that before stepping into religious sites, you must take off your shoes as well as socks.
 Some of the places allowed a support bandage but not others.
 This can be difficult for anyone needing orthotics or suffering from neuropathy since you are literally walking barefoot for miles, cumulatively, on concrete or tile.

 - Pick shops/stalls that have constant traffic.
-The trash or chits on the ground and a line-up is strong evidence.
+The trash or chits on the ground and a line-up are strong evidence.

 - Take it easy at first and resist the attempt to devour a lot.

-- Sign up a food tour with Odyssey to try street stalls and open air restaurants that we thoroughly scrutinized the food quality and safety procedures.
-"Drinking Bia Hoi(draft beer) and eating salted crunchy rice pancakes in Hanoi.
-The bill was about $1.30."
-(Photo courtesy of Odyssey guest Jim Cooper)
+- Sign up for a food tour with Odynovo to try street stalls and open-air restaurants where we thoroughly scrutinized the food quality and safety procedures.

-Let’s face it - sometimes going to the toilet in Southeast Asia is not like at home.
-If you have a full day’s activity outside of your hotel room, you will come across an Asian toilet whether like it or not.
-Carry some tissue is a good idea as there may be none to find but a literal hole in the ground.
-Again, this only happens in remote areas, while in the city center it’s easier to find a Western toilet with the help of Odyssey tour guide.
+Let's face it - sometimes going to the toilet in Southeast Asia is not like at home.
+If you have a full day's activity outside of your hotel room, you will come across an Asian toilet whether you like it or not.
+Carrying some tissue is a good idea as there may be none to find but a literal hole in the ground.
+Again, this only happens in remote areas, while in the city center it's easier to find a Western toilet with the help of an Odynovo tour guide.

 - Aspirin for common cold and flu, antihistamines for allergies and itches.